veracity/veracity-documentation/common/markdown/service-api/service-api.md

 ### Responses

-Each response provides all or most of these headers:
+Each response provides all, or most, of these headers:

 |Header|Type|Description|
 |:-----|:--:|:----------|